- Search The Registry

 - Teacher’s Forum

 - Youth Programs

 - My Account

 Kara Walker was born on this date in 1969.
-She is a Black contemporary artist known for her exploration of race, gender, sexuality, and identity in her works.
+She is a Black artist known for her exploration of race, gender, sexuality, and identity in her works.

 She was born in Stockton, CA. Her father was a painter and a teacher.
 Walker's education includes a Master of Fine Arts (MFA) at Rhode Island School of Design in painting/printmaking, and a Bachelor of Fine Arts (BFA) in painting/printmaking at Atlanta College of Art.

 She began exhibiting in 1991 in Atlanta, GA.
 Some of Walker's exhibitions have been held at the Museum of Modern Art, the San Francisco Museum of Modern Art, and the Museum of Contemporary Art.
 Walker has also been shown internationally and featured in Media.